U.S. officials lead urgent rescue talks for First Republic -sources

 No decision on a way forward has been made and no deal is certain, the sources said.

-(Reporting by Andrea Shalal in Washington and Nupur Anand in New York; additional reporting by David French; editing by Lananh Nguyen, Megan Davies and Gerry Doyle)
+(Reporting by Andrea Shalal in Washington and Nupur Anand in New York; Additional reporting by David French; Editing by Lananh Nguyen, Megan Davies, Gerry Doyle and Mark Porter)

 ((Nupur.Anand@thomsonreuters.com; +1 646 240 2975;))